SoftUni-Internal/interactive-content/EN/01-HTML-Structure/02-Forms.md

 The form attributes are optional, but it's standard practice to always set at least the **action** and **method** attributes.
 * The action attribute defines the URL, where the form's collected data should be send when it is submitted.
-* The method attribute defines which HTTP method to send the data with (GET/POST).
+* The method attribute defines how to send the form data via a HTTP request (GET/POST).

 [html]
 <p class="codepen" data-height="265" data-theme-id="39135" data-default-tab="html,result" data-user="softuni-inter" data-slug-hash="wvKXRJR" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="wvKXRJR">